chrisalexander/blog/_posts/2009-11-06-imagine-cup-highlights-of-egypt.md

 Unfortunately my entry did not make it through to the final stages, however I was lucky enough to go along to Egypt with the Microsoft UK team.
 Here are some of my highlights of the Imagine Cup 2009.

-<span>For me, Cairo was an absolutely sensational experience, and I enjoyed every second of it.
-When we weren't watching ground-breaking presentations by students from every corner of the world, we were meeting new, like-minded people, and experience the rich culture and heritage that Egypt has to offer.</span>
+For me, Cairo was an absolutely sensational experience, and I enjoyed every second of it.
+When we weren't watching ground-breaking presentations by students from every corner of the world, we were meeting new, like-minded people, and experience the rich culture and heritage that Egypt has to offer.

 If you want to find out more about what I did while I was in Egypt in-depth, you can check out my series of blog posts that I wrote while I was there.
 You can find them under the [Imagine Cup category](http://www.chris-alexander.co.uk/category/microsoft/imagine-cup-microsoft).
 Here's a few highlights.